The Shield: Season 1

 Season 1 premiered on March 12, 2002, and concluded on June 4, 2002, consisting of 13 episodes.
-The season deals with Mackey and Vendrell covering up their shooting of Terry Crowley, a plant on the Strike Team placed by David Aceveda and the Department of Justice who have been suspicious of the Strike Team's activities.
+The season deals with Mackey and Vendrell covering up their shooting of Terry Crowley, a plant on the Strike Team placed by David Aceveda and the Department of Justice, who have been suspicious of the Strike Team's activities.
 Dutch believes a serial killer is targeting prostitutes.
-Lowe struggles with his sexual orientation and his Christian morals making him a target for blackmail.
+Lowe struggles with his sexual orientation and his Christian morals, making him a target for blackmail.
 Sofer, who is having an affair with Mackey, finds herself both concerned and frustrated while training Lowe.

 Season 2

-Season 2 premiered on January 7, 2003, and concluded April 1, 2003, consisting of 13 episodes.
+Season 2 premiered on January 7, 2003, and concluded on April 1, 2003, consisting of 13 episodes.
 The first half of the season deals with a new drug threat from Armadillo, a highly intelligent immigrant who has coerced the black and Hispanic gangs to work together, making it difficult for the Strike Team to charge him.
 The second half of the season deals with the Strike Team's discovery of the Armenian "money train" used to ship laundered money out of the United States.
 Mackey and the Strike Team successfully hijack the shipment, ending up with millions of dollars for themselves.
 Aceveda makes an agreement with Mackey to protect each other while Aceveda runs for city council.
 Claudette, whose own investigation into Armadillo is hampered by Mackey and Aceveda, is forced out of her passive role and prepares to take an active role as a moral leader.
 Dutch makes a major mistake in an investigation and begins second guessing himself.
-Lowe gets married but outed to the department by a former lover.
+Lowe gets married but nearly gets outed to the department by a former lover.
 Sofer finds herself becoming a pawn in Barn politics and begins to question the Strike Team's ethics.

 Season 3

 Season 3 premiered on March 9, 2004, and concluded on June 15, 2004, consisting of 15 episodes.
 The season deals with fallout from the money train robbery.
 Mackey learns that a portion of the money was marked by the Treasury Department, and the Strike Team figures out ways of diverting any federal attention to their activities.
 However, the tension of having the money gets to Lemansky, and in an off-the-cuff decision, burns most of the money before the others can stop him.
 This leads to the dissolution of the Strike Team.
 Dutch struggles to find balance while looking into both the money train robbery and a serial rapist.
-Claudette begins administrative duties in preparation to take over as Captain but her qualms over a potentially incompetent defense attorney put her career in jeopardy.
-After the fallout of being outed in the previous season, Lowe starts taking on a tougher demeanor making Claudette question his future.
+Claudette begins administrative duties in preparation to take over as captain but her qualms over a potentially incompetent defense attorney put her career in jeopardy.
+After the fallout of nearly being outed in the previous season, Lowe starts taking on a tougher demeanor, making Claudette question his future.